 Goldendoodle Growth Chart

-Conclusion for When is a Goldendoodle Full Grown?
+Conclusion for When is a Goldendoodle Full-Grown?

-When will a Goldendoodle stop growing?
+When do Goldendoodles stop growing?

-How big is a full grown Goldendoodle?
+How big is a full-grown Goldendoodle?

 Mini Goldendoodles full grown are 30 pounds.
 Medium Goldendoodles full grown are around 45 pounds.
 Standard Goldendoodles full grown are usually around 60 pounds.

 Mini Goldendoodles will be fully grown around 1 year.
-They will fill out in weight and stop growing around the 2 year mark.
+They will fill out in weight and stop growing around the 2-year mark.

 How can I most accurately predict the fully grown weight of my Goldendoodle?

 There are two ways to do this.
 The first is to get a DNA test.
 We recommend the Embark DNA Test.
 The second way is to talk to the breeder of your Goldendoodle puppy.
 The breeder can use the size and weight of the parent dogs and their years of breeding experience to predict the fully-grown weight of your Goldendoodle puppy.